awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.Concepts.SQLServer.md

 + Share log data between accounts\.
 + Export logs to Amazon S3\.
 + Stream data to Amazon OpenSearch Service\.
 + Process log data in real time with Amazon Kinesis Data Streams\.
+For more information, see [Working with Amazon CloudWatch Logs](https://docs.aws.amazon.com/kinesisanalytics/latest/dev/cloudwatch-logs.html) in the *Amazon Kinesis Data Analytics for SQL Applications Developer Guide*\.

  Amazon RDS publishes each SQL Server database log as a separate database stream in the log group\.
 For example, if you publish error logs, error data is stored in an error log stream in the `/aws/rds/instance/my_instance/error` log group\.